istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 ## Conclusion

-You now have Istio configured for tracing with OpenTelemetry and a collector deployed to export the data to SNCO.
+You now have Istio configured for tracing with OpenTelemetry and a Collector deployed to export the data to Cloud Observability.
 Using this data you can monitor the health of requests flowing through your services and build dependency diagrams to visualize your microservice architecture.
 The rich span data provides important information about the context of requests and enables powerful querying capabilities to aid your investigations.

 All of this was accomplished without needing to modify any of the actual services running in your cluster.
 This solution allows you to start observing your applications with minimal effort and without the need to involve the service teams.

 ### Additional Resources

-To further your journey with Istio, OpenTelemetry and SNCO, take a look at some of these resources:
+To further your journey with Istio, OpenTelemetry and Cloud Observability, take a look at some of these resources:

 * [Configure Istio to Send Metrics to Cloud Observability](https://docs.lightstep.com/integrations/ingest-metrics-istio)
 * [Understand Distributed Tracing](https://docs.lightstep.com/docs/understand-distributed-tracing)